StackStorm/st2docs/docs/source/upgrade_notes.rst

 |st2| v3.0
 ----------

+* Python |st2| client methods have been renamed from ``st2client.liveactions.*`` to ``st2client.executions.*``.
+Previously those methods already represented operations on execution objects, but were incorrectly named.

+  For backward compatibility reasons, old names will still work until v3.2.0 release when it will be fully removed.
 * Old runner names which have been deprecated in |st2| v0.9.0 have been removed.
 If you still have any actions which refer to runners using old names you need to update them to keep them working.